 Crime in England and Wales: Police Force Area data tables

-The number of police recorded crimes, percentage change from previous year and rate per 1,000 population by offence group, firearms, knife and sharp instrument, fraud and anti-social behaviour offences by Police Force Area.
+Number of police recorded crimes, percentage change, and rate per 1,000 population by offence group.
+Firearms, knife and sharp instrument, fraud, child sexual abuse and child exploitation and anti-social behaviour offences, by PFA.

 -